citp/privacy-policy-historical/o/op/opt/optionetics.com.md

 **PRIVACY POLICY**

-Revised and posted as of: October 23, 2000
+Revised and posted as of: May 11, 2006

 Optionetics.com is committed to safeguarding your privacy online.
 Please read the following statement to understand how your personal information will be treated as you make full use of the Optionetics.com Web site.
 The Optionetics.com Web site is owned and operated by Optionetics, Inc.

+Your privacy is important to us.
+We do not share your information with non-affiliated companies.
 If you have any questions regarding our privacy statement, please feel free to contact us by e-mail at [privacy@optionetics.com](mailto:privacy@optionetics.com).

 **Gathering of Information**